-10.2 Assess, Plan, Do, Review
+9.2 ASSESS, PLAN, DO, REVIEW

-For students with EHCs or high levels of need, support may also be delivered through successive rounds of a 4-part cycle known as the graduated approach:
+For students with EHC Plans or high levels of need, support may also be delivered through successive rounds of a 4-part cycle known as the graduated approach:

-1. Assess: The student's class teacher and the HoLS will carry out a clear analysis of the student's needs.
+- 1. Assess: The student's class teacher and the HoLS will carry out a clear analysis of the student's needs.
 The views of the student and their parents will be taken into account.
-The school may also seek advice from external support services.

-The assessment will be reviewed regularly to help make sure that the support in place is matched to the student's need.
-For many students, the most reliable way to identify needs is to observe the way they respond to an intervention.

-2. Plan: In consultation with the parents and the student, the teacher and the HoLS will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.

-All staff who work with the student will be made aware of the student's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system, SIMS, and will be made accessible to staff in an individual student profile via the school network.

-Parents will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.

-3. Do: The student's class or subject teacher retains overall responsibility for their progress.

-Where the plan involves group or 1-to-1 teaching away from the main class or subject teacher, they still retain responsibility for the student.
-They will work closely with any support staff or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.

-The HoLS will support the teacher in further assessing the student's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively.

-4. Review: The effectiveness of the support and interventions and their impact on the student's progress will be reviewed in line with the agreed date.

-The HoLS will evaluate the impact and quality of the support and interventions.
+The school may also seek advice from external support services. - The assessment will be reviewed regularly to help make sure that the support in place is matched to the student's need.
+For many students, the most reliable way to identify needs is to observe the way they respond to an intervention. - 2.
+Plan: In consultation with the parents and the student, the teacher and the HoLS will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review. - All staff who work with the student will be made aware of the student's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
+This information will be recorded on our management information system, SIMS, and will be made accessible to staff in an individual student profile via the school network. - Parents will be informed of planned support and interventions, and may be asked to reinforce or contribute to progress at home.
+We ask that parents/carers work collaboratively with the school in respect of support and interventions to help achieve the best outcomes for the pupil. - 3.
+Do: The student's class or subject teacher retains overall responsibility for their progress. - Where the plan involves group or 1-to-1 teaching away from the main class or subject teacher, they still retain responsibility for the student.
+They will work closely with any support staff or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - The HoLS will support the teacher in further assessing the student's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively. - 4.
+Review: The effectiveness of the support and interventions and their impact on the student's progress will be reviewed in line with the agreed date. - The HoLS will evaluate the impact and quality of the support and interventions.
 This evaluation will be based on:

-- · The views of the parents and students - · The level of progress the student has made towards their outcomes - · The views of teaching staff who work with the student
+- The views of the parents and students - The level of progress the student has made towards their outcomes - The views of teaching staff who work with the student